-Although there are a number of American students studying at the CUEF, the flavor is truly international.
+Although a number of American students study at the CUEF, the flavor is truly international.
 Italy, Japan, Switzerland and Germany are only a few of the countries that send students regularly to study at CUEF.

 CUEF arranges homestays for all students.
 Students will apply for a host family at the same time they apply to the program.

 CUEF's calendar follows the American calendar with fall and spring semesters.
 Summer months provide for intensive language study as well as specialized programs.

 The beauty of CUEF is that it offers many possibilities.
 Your own program will depend on your needs and interests as well as your level.
 If you can study abroad for two semesters, your level will increase dramatically.

 You can earn up to 16 credit hours for a semester-long program of study.
 During May term and summer, you can earn 4 credit-hours per month.
 In addition to intensive language courses, other courses are available such as Civilization, Contemporary French Politics and Economy, French Cinema, and French and Francophone Literature.
 The more advanced level offers several different options, such as European Political Economy or Twentieth Century French Literature.
 All courses previously listed at the intermediate level and above count toward the French major and minor.

 Investment and Dates